- American Politics

-One of the world’s leading interviewers, Nina Easton helps CEOs, global leaders, and cultural icons communicate their vision and stories on stage.
+One of the world’s leading interviewers, Nina Easton helps CEOs, global leaders, and cultural icons communicate their vision and stories whether on stage or virtually.
 With deep economic and political sophistication, she engages speakers and audiences to produce far-sighted conversations on how to navigate today’s hyper-speed, disruptive landscape.
 Her broad portfolio crosses business sectors–from finance and insurance to high-tech and energy–as well as U.S. and geopolitics.

 In 2019, Nina Easton and Pattie Sellers launched a SiriusXM radio show, “Making a Leader” bringing top-name figures on-air in pairs to discuss what it takes to lead in today’s complicated business and media world.